SatyajitMondal27/Approximate-8x8-multiplier-designs/README.md

 # Approximate-8x8-multiplier-designs

-Design 0 is an exact 8x8 multiplier made using 4 exact Wallace tree multipliers.\
+Design 1 is an approximate 8x8 multiplier made using 3 exact Wallace tree multipliers and one approximate 4x4 multiplier at the least significant position.\